 Because many types of HPV do not present any symptoms, regular testing is recommended to screen for cervical cancer and other complications of HPV.
 There is no standard test to detect HPV viruses.
 It is important for women to undergo regular Pap tests to detect certain abnormalities that may indicate an HPV infection.
 If abnormalities are found, a DNA test, which can test for 13 high-risk types of HPV, may be performed.

-If warts or lesions appear in the genital area, medical attention and testing for HPV.
+If warts or lesions appear in the genital area, medical attention and testing for HPV is recommended.

 Complications Of HPV